Rstraney/IDS-6145-Final-Project/README.md

 _Future Research for Data_.

-_Future Research for Model resoultion and model fidelity_.
+_Future Research for Model resolution and model fidelity_.

 Kider's email including the paper he wanted us to look over.